NOTE: I’m using my mother-in-law’s iPhone, not my usual PC keyboard, so I apologize for brevity and any clumsiness. This is no way to write.

-Best day: today, because trail was forgiving, went through hushed pine forests, and summited Clingman’s Dome (highest point east of Miss.
-River).
+Best day so far: today, because trail was forgiving, went through hushed pine forests, and summited Clingman’s Dome (highest point east of Mississippi River).

-Worst day: yesterday.
-Constant steep ups and downs, trail a rock & root-littered trench.
+Worst day so far: yesterday.
+Constant steep ups and downs, trail a rock and root-littered trench.

 People: mainly amazing.
 Met a Ridgerunner with prosthetic leg.
-Young overweight woman averaging only 7 or 8 miles a day, but headed solo for Maine.
-“Black Mountain Gang” from Asheville, NC: 3 bright, generous guys & 2 courageous gals in early 20s who pull each other along and give me renewed faith in the Millennial Generation.
-And others, incl.
-John & Jessica, who responded to my outstretched thumb, burned gas in Cherokee to locate my motel, & and gave me 2 much-appreciated beers.
+Young overweight woman averaging only seven or eight miles a day, but headed solo for Maine.
+“Black Mountain Gang” from Asheville, NC: three bright, generous guys and two courageous gals in early ’20s who pull each other along and give me renewed faith in the Millennial Generation.
+And others, including John and Jessica of Knoxville, Tennessee, who responded to my outstretched thumb, burned gas in Cherokee to locate my motel, and and gave me two much-appreciated beers.

-Thanks for following & supporting me and my cause AFSP!
-See earlier post.)
+Thanks for following and supporting me and my cause, American Foundation for Suicide Prevention!
+(See earlier post.)